Queer and Trans Students of Color Resource Guide

 - Penn State Resources

-Center for Sexual and Gender Diversity - Located in Boucke Building, the LGBTQA SRC is committed to serving students and their holistic student development.
+Center for Sexual and Gender Diversity - Located on the lower level of the HUB Robeson Center, the Center for Sexual and Gender Diversity is committed to serving students and their holistic student development.
 The Center also has discussion groups for students with multiple marginalized identities.

 Multicultural Resource Center - The Multicultural Resource Center (MRC) provides individual counseling and educational services for undergraduate multicultural students at University Park and assists students in meeting the challenges associated with education and attaining a degree at a major research institution.
 MRC counselors work with students on a variety of issues, and the staff is dedicated to helping students succeed and graduate from Penn State.

 Paul Robeson Cultural Center - The Paul Robeson Cultural Center provides programs and services that encourage the appreciation of the diverse perspectives, experiences, and cultures of many under-represented communities that comprise the student, faculty, staff, and community population of University Park and State College, Pennsylvania.